sirous-yn/PowerBI-Data-Analysis/Data_Jobs_Analysis/readme.md

 - Data modeling
 - Data analysis

-## Purpose
+## Project Goal

-This project is part of my data analytics portfolio and demonstrates how I use Power BI to transform job market data into an interactive report that can be explored through filters, drill-through analysis, and visual dashboards.
+The goal of this project is to demonstrate how job market data can be transformed into an interactive Power BI report that supports exploration of job demand, salary, job characteristics, and geographic patterns.

+The report combines multiple visualizations and interactive features to allow users to move from an overall view of the data jobs market to a more detailed analysis of individual job titles.